 The letter will suggest several hospitals or clinics that are either local to you or recommended by your GP practice for your condition.

-If you’d like to research and choose alternatives, go online to NHS.UK or contact the telephone appointments line on 0345 60 88 888.
+If you’d like to research and choose alternatives, go online to the NHS website or contact the telephone appointments line on 0345 60 88 888.

 If you don’t have access to the internet, your local library can help you research the choices available and make an appointment through the e-Referral system.